WilliwadelmaWisky/DatabaseSQL/README.md

 ORDER BY age DESC
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > Select supports only selecting columns from a single table, however many columns can be requested separated with comma.
 Where supports only one condition, multiple where statements can however be combined.
-But testing value in range is possible, for example `0 <= x <= 1`.
+But testing value in range is possible, for example `40 <= x <= 49`.
+When comparing to single value, for example `age > 40`, table name must be on the left side of the operator.

 For the first select expression returned data is in the following format.